hortongn/accp-cheatsheet/README.md

 - It is possible to have **inbound** and **outbound** rules in a security group
 - It operates on EC2 instance level
 - Not used in S3
+- *Traffic is automatically allowed outbound to respond to an allowed inbound rule*
+- *rules are applied to only specify things allowed*

 ### AWS Internet Gateway
 - Do not have `allow` or `deny` rules